coufal/rfactor2-vehicle-file-assistant/README.md

 ### File structure

 The whole concept is fairly easy.
-First off all you create a class list file like this:
+First off all you create a `classList.txt` file like this:

 	Name=GTE
 	Cars=Ferrari, Aston, BMW, Corvette, Porsche, Dodge